 Measuring the ROI of corporate wellness programmes

-While the idea of wellness programmes can be very enticing, the results may vary from business to business.
-All this boils down to how well the wellness programme is implemented to address the given concern.
+While the idea of wellness programmes can be very enticing, the results may vary.
+All this boils down to how well the wellness programme is implemented to address the concerns.

-In the example of Johnson & Johnson and their decade long corporate wellness investment targeted at employee’s social, mental, and physical health, paid off.
-According to the leaders at Johnson & Johnson, their wellness programme saved an estimate of USD$250 million in health care cost which amounted to $2.71 for every dollar spent.
+For example, Johnson & Johnson’s decade long corporate wellness investment targeted at employees’ social, mental, and physical health, paid off.
+According to the leaders at Johnson & Johnson, their wellness programme saved an estimate of USD$250 million in health care costs, amounting to $2.71 for every dollar spent.

 Best Practices to Implementing Corporate Wellness Programmes

 As the Asia Pacific competition for the top talent becomes fiercer and fiercer, businesses will most likely be coming out with more elaborate corporate wellness programmes to attract and retain talent.
-For HR professional, the time is now, to start thinking about their long term workforce strategy as corporate wellness becomes a norm across the market.
+For HR professionals, the time is now.
+Start thinking about their long term workforce strategy as corporate wellness becomes a norm across the market.
 Start early, and plan for the future.

-Meanwhile, get in touch with Links, and start building the workforce of your future.
-With 20 years of recruitment in Asia, Links provides specialised recruitment services, covering major functions including, finance and accounting, human resources and administration, sales and marketing, as well as temporary and contracting.
+Get in touch with Links, and start building the workforce of your future.
+With over 20 years of recruitment experience in Asia, Links provides specialised recruitment services.
 Get in touch with one of our representatives today to learn more.